 - There are no refunds/credits given for classes canceled due to weather

 The Y allows its members to put their membership on hold one time a year for 2-4 months.
 A hold form must be turned into the Y Welcome Center by the 20th of the month preceding the hold.
 There is a $10 a month fee that will be processed when your form is turned in.
 While on hold, facility usage is denied and member program pricing is not available.
 Your account must be in good standing to place your membership on hold.
 Please see the front desk staff for more information.

-Membership cancellations must be turned into the Welcome Center by the 20th of the preceding month you wish to stop your membership.
-A cancellation form must be turned into the Y Welcome Center.
+Membership cancellation forms must be completed by the 25th of the preceding month you wish to stop your membership.

 Check In & Membership Cards